 As in many capital cities, there is a great demand for housing in Helsinki and it might be hard to find something affordable.
 However, as a student, you have the right to apply for reasonable-priced high-quality student housing.
 HOAS is the main non-profit organisation providing student housing in the Helsinki Region.

 Student apartments in Helsinki are of high quality, well maintained, and with central heating to keep you warm in the cold winter months.
-Furnished and unfurnished options are always available.
+Furnished and unfurnished options are available.
 The shared option is usually a private bedroom for a single person, sharing the kitchen and bathroom with 1-3 other students.
 There are usually separate shared apartments for male and female students.
-However, you can apply together with friends of any gender for a shared apartment, or use HOAS’s ‘Matchie’ service to find more likely compatible flatmates in advance.
+However, you can apply together with friends of any gender for a shared "roomie" apartment.
 The apartments have a kitchen with a stove/oven and refrigerator, usually one shower and a toilet.
 Some apartments may have a balcony and/or a common living area.

-UniCafes are unique in the sense that the students genuinely are the owners of the restaurants, as they are owned by the Student Union of the University of Helsinki.
-Students can influence the operations by giving feedback or attending the restaurant committees at the campuses.
+UniCafes are unique in the sense that as they are owned by the Student Union of the University of Helsinki (HYY).
+The students genuinely are the owners of the restaurants.
+They can influence the operations by giving feedback or attending the restaurant committees at the campuses.

 Read more and check out the weekly menus at the UniCafe website.

-The Finnish Student Health Service (FSHS) is an expert in student healthcare and provides basic healthcare services for all degree students based on their student union membership.
+The Finnish Student Health Service (FSHS) is an expert in student healthcare.
+It provides basic healthcare services for all degree students based on their student union membership*.

 Read more about the extensive healthcare services on the FSHS website.
-The FSHS does not include emergency medical care or any kind of hospital care, so international students need to ensure that they have a valid health insurance.
+Please note that the FSHS does not include emergency medical care or any kind of hospital care.
+Therefore international students need to ensure that they have a valid health insurance.